 These FAQs are intended to address questions that international students, scholars or faculty may have.
 If you are a DACA or undocumented student, please see the Deferred Action for Childhood Arrivals (DACA) and Undocumented Student FAQs.
-If you are interested in more information on what an executive order is and the structure of the United States government as it relates to laws and executive orders, please see an explanation provided by NAFSA: the Association of International Educators.
+If you are interested in more information on what an executive order or proclamation is and the structure of the United States government as it relates to laws, proclamations and executive orders, please see an explanation provided by NAFSA: The Association of International Educators.

 These FAQs are informational and do not constitute legal advice.
 Each individual’s situation is different, and the best course of action for each individual may vary depending on that person’s particular situation.
 Be aware that as federal developments related to immigration occur, the information provided below may change.

-Resources listed in these FAQs are also provided for informational purposes only.
+Resources listed on this page are also provided for informational purposes only.
 Linking to a website or document does not indicate endorsement of the content, or the organization hosting the content.

-If you have questions regarding these FAQs, please contact Office of International Services in the Division of International Programs: (541) 737-6310.
+If you have questions regarding these FAQs, please contact Office of International Services: (541) 737-6310.

-Until there is greater clarity on details of implementation and enforcement of this executive order, we strongly recommend that you carefully assess all international travel plans, including travel plans to unlisted countries, based on the: importance of the travel during this time of uncertainty; travel destinations; and immigration, U.S. visa, and U.S. residency status of the individual traveling.
+We strongly recommend that you carefully assess all international travel plans, including travel plans to unlisted countries, based on the importance of the travel during this time of uncertainty; travel destinations; and immigration; U.S. visa and U.S. residency status of the individual traveling.

 Yes, but you should carefully assess all international travel plans, including travel plans to unlisted countries, based on the importance of the travel and the travel destinations.

 There is a possibility of retaliatory restrictions by other countries on U.S. citizens.
-We are aware that Iran has made public statements that it is implementing reciprocal restrictions on U.S. citizens, meaning that U.S. citizens may not be allowed into Iran until the U.S. restrictions on Iranian citizens are lifted.
+We are aware that Iran and North Korea have made public statements that they could be implementing reciprocal restrictions on U.S. citizens, meaning that U.S. citizens may not be allowed into these countries until the U.S. restrictions on their citizens are lifted.

-The executive order does not address travel within the U.S. If you must travel within the U.S be sure to travel with all your immigration related documents that support your lawful immigration status in the U.S.
+The proclamation does not address travel within the U.S. If you must travel within the U.S be sure to travel with all your immigration related documents that support your lawful immigration status in the U.S.

 First, call your immigration attorney.
 If you do not have an immigration attorney, please see the list of potential resources at the end of these FAQs.